vrikodar/THM_Buffer-Overflow-Prep/README.md

 generic_send_tcp <target-ip> 1337{this port is specific to the oscp.exe} fuzz.spk 0 0

  More on spike:--> https://resources.infosecinstitute.com/topic/intro-to-fuzzing/

+# About Fuzz.py Scripts

+**The fuzz.py scripts will not Displaying the output Till you Don't press CTRL + C {yeah I know add a except statement but i find no use in it lol} For this very reason a time dealy of 5 seconds is Added so as soon as you see the application crash in immunity press CTRL + C{in 5 sec delay} to stop the script and this would also give us the bytes at which application crashed**

 # OVERFLOW 1

 **Bad Chars:--> \x00\x07\x2e\xa0**